 National Roofing Contractors Association recommends inspecting your roof twice a year, in the fall and spring.
 Here is what to look for to prevent a fixable issue from turning into a damaging and costly repair:

 On the inside, you should look for:

 On the outside, you should keep an eye out for:

-If your roof is fewer than 15 years old, it can probably be spot-repaired instead of requiring a total replacement.
+If your roof is less than 15 years old, it can probably be spot-repaired instead of requiring a total replacement.
 Remember a small leak will not go away—it will only get worse.

 Roof leaks are typically just signs of a much larger problem.
 Both danger and the probability of structural erosion increase if unaddressed.
 Regular inspections are your best defense against a leaky roof.
 Be vigilant, search for leaks, and talk with your contractor about the condition of your roof regularly.